elixir-saas/phx-hook/packages/prevent-unsaved-changes/README.md

 ## Options

-* `cancelEvent`: The event to listen for when a cancelation attempt is made.
+* `cancelEvent`: The event to listen for when a cancellation attempt is made.
 Defaults to `"phx:cancel"`.

 ## Attributes